ridedott/merge-me-action/README.md

 You may have another bot that also raises PR against your repo and you want to auto-merge.
 By default, this github action will assume the bot is dependabot.
-You can override the bot name by setting up the value `BOT_NAME`:
+You can override the bot name by setting up the value `GITHUB_LOGIN`:

 ```yaml
 steps: